memsql/benchmarks-tpc/Readme.md

 Prerequisites:
 - Generate the benchmark dataset using the TPC scripts at http://tpc.org/tpc_documents_current_versions/current_specifications5.asp - dbgen for TPC-H or dsdgen for TPC-DS.
 Upload the data to your cloud storage e.g. AWS S3.
 We recommend compressing the data.
+  - If you just want to run a quick experiment on a small scale cluster and dataset, then you can skip this step and use our built-in sample TPC-H 10GB dataset for our smallest cluster size (S-00).
+Follow the same steps as below, but instead of running `create-table.sql` and `load.sql` click Tutorials > Try with Sample Data > Benchmark Dataset - TPC-H. Warning: currently this is specifically optimized to load quickly to our smallest clusters (S-00) as a quick demo, it is not intended for benchmarking on larger clusters (in the future we will be working on changing that to make it more flexible).

 Creating a SingleStore cluster (you can also see https://www.singlestore.com/blog/how-to-get-started-with-singlestore/ for a guide with additional examples):
 - Go to https://www.singlestore.com/managed-service-trial/ to start a free trial.
 Or, if you already have an account, go to https://portal.singlestore.com/ to log in.